 Currie Management Consultants Leadership Workshops

 Regardless of how you look at it, you are your primary instrument of interpersonal influence, organizational impact, and personal accomplishment and fulfillment.
-So, elevate your game.
-Get a coach.
+So, elevate your game by getting a coach.

 The Management Landscape Has Undergone a Dramatic Change

 Open and transparent

 In the Industrial Age, management skills stemmed from a heroic military model — plan, control, delegate, coordinate, and motivate.
 As the Information Age hurtles forward toward the next millennium, within a business environment characterized by permanent whitewater, the high impact leadership competencies are now dramatically different.

 Well, just as in sports and in the performing arts, it’s now increasingly becoming the case in business that the more successful you are, the more likely it is that you will use a coach to deepen and extend your success and tune up your game.

 We understand a great deal about what differentiates the successful leader from the under-performing one.
 Successful people are aggressive learners.
 They are individuals who:

 - Constantly seek feedback and are extremely analytical about their successes and failures.